 The rehabilitation supplier shall always submit whatever type of rehabilitation plan the supplier believes, in his or her independent professional judgment, is most appropriate at the time, irrespective of any case party's opinion on the matter.
-Any party may object by filing an online Form MC-NFN-12 Rehab Objection once the plan is submitted to the Board, and the Board will issue a decision on the matter and/or hold a conference to discuss it.
+Any party may object by filing a Form 102d, Objection to Rehab once the plan is submitted to the Board, and the Board will issue a decision on the matter and/or hold a conference to discuss it.

-3. Non-catastrophic Medical Care Coordination - Pre July 1, 1992 proposed medical care coordination services for non-catastrophic cases by filing Form WC-R2 with the Board copied to all parties with a certificate of service within 90 days of appointment to the case.
+3. Non-catastrophic Medical Care Coordination - Pre July 1, 1992

+For cases with dates of injury prior to July 1, 1992, when a rehabilitation plan is not appropriate because the employee is not yet medically stable enough to proceed to vocational planning or services, the registered rehabilitation supplier shall submit a report of proposed medical care coordination services for non-catastrophic cases by filing Form WC-R2 with the Board copied to all parties with a certificate of service within 90 days of appointment to the case.
 The report shall include the initial evaluation report, recent medical reports, and an outline of services that the rehabilitation supplier will provide to resolve existing and potential problems that interfere with the physical recovery.